jonnonz1/nz-statute-book/acts/public/1981/juries-act-1981.md

 ### 16A Judge may order removal of trial if no courtroom available
 (1) Where a trial is to be held at any place within a jury district and the Judge before whom it is to be held is satisfied, at any time after the panel has been prepared in accordance with section 13, that no adequate courtroom is available at that place, he may order that the trial be held at some other convenient place, whether within or outside that jury district.
 (2) Where, in any case to which subsection (1) applies, the jurors have already been summoned, the Registrar shall issue fresh summonses unless the Judge considers that it would be impracticable to do so and instructs the Registrar accordingly.
-(3) No person is required to attend for jury service at the new venue if that venue is outside the jury district and is,— (a) in the case of the District Court jury district for Kaikohe, more than 45 kilometres by the most practicable route from that person’s place of residence; or
+(3) No person is required to attend for jury service at the new venue if that venue is outside the jury district and is more than 45 km by the most practicable route from that person's place of residence.
-  (b) in the case of any other jury district, more than 30 kilometres by the most practicable route from that person’s place of residence.

 **Constitution of jury**